We are extremely grateful to all funders and partners (past and present) that have supported our research

 ---

 Nov 2018 to Aug 2022.
-Grant from the Research Council of Norway: ‘TRANSPOSE: Transposable elements as agents of genome evolution and adaptation following a recent whole genome duplication’.
+Research Council of Norway grant: ‘TRANSPOSE: Transposable elements as agents of genome evolution and adaptation following a recent whole genome duplication’.

 Principal Investigator: Prof. Sigbjørn Lien (Norwegian University of Life Sciences).
 Funded project partner: Dr Dan Macqueen (Roslin).
 Award value: £107,177 to Macqueen.